 Enterprise Resource Planning (ERP) software is typically used for comprehensive business process management, including accounting and forecasting.
 ERPs provide the ability to house all data in one place, thereby providing an omni-view of all elements of their business.
 ERPs are typically very expensive—not just in the software cost, but in customization, configuration, testing, and implementation—and designed for large businesses that receive hundreds or thousands of orders per day.
 While ERPs can provide integrated eCommerce implementation, the complexity and inflexibility of the average ERP doesn’t allow for an optimized user experience, especially when it comes to shipping.

 Customer Relationship Management (CRM) software is used to manage a company’s relationships and interactions with all of its customers and potential customers, by individual, account, or group.
 CRM usually serves as a sales and marketing tool but can be applied to manage the supply chain, fulfillment, and shipping processes as well.

 How exactly does shipping integrate with some or all of your retail platforms (OMS, IMS, WMS, TMS, ERP, or CRM)?

 The quick and general answer is, “It depends…” as the specific software implemented and specific requirements of a retailer constitute a range of variables.
 While shipping can be managed by any of these systems, the common drawback is that the fulfillment process is inefficient and cannot be responsive to real-time information since the systems don’t always connect together and therefore require resource- and time-consuming management.

-For retailers seeking to integrate data from disparate retail platforms into one, centralized location to streamline their fulfillment process, the ideal solution is to utilize an intelligent shipping platform that marries all these systems and processes together, thereby optimizing efficiency, increasing transparency of your shipping and delivery to your customers, and maximizing your margin per order.
+For retailers seeking to integrate data from disparate retail platforms into one, centralized location to streamline their fulfillment process, the ideal solution is to utilize an intelligent transportation management system that marries all these systems and processes together, thereby optimizing efficiency, increasing transparency of your shipping and delivery to your customers, and maximizing your margin per order.